2019–2021 IDFPR Licensure Renewal Changes

 Introducing the NASW-Illinois Chapter Mandated Reporter Training!

-The NASW-Illinois Chapter will be offering a three-hour, in-person training to discuss the required parameters for a mandated reporter training as dictated by IDFPR.
-Taught by longtime NASW-Illinois Chapter presenter Joseph T. Monahan, JD, MSW, ACSW, founder of the Chicago law firm, Monahan Law Group, LLC, this training will include the practical effects of the new statutory changes, the legal standards and documentation requirements regarding making a report, and the DCFS process and the consequences of making (or not making) a report.
+The NASW-Illinois Chapter offers a three-hour, training to discuss the required parameters for a mandated reporter training as dictated by IDFPR.
+Taught by longtime NASW-Illinois Chapter presenter Joseph T. Monahan, JD, MSW, ACSW, founder of the Chicago law firm, Monahan Law Group, LLC, this training includes the practical effects of the new statutory changes, the legal standards and documentation requirements regarding making a report, and the DCFS process and the consequences of making (or not making) a report.

 Still have questions about licensure?
 The NASW-Illinois Chapter website has a plethora of information relating to licensure, from supervision requirements, the licensing process, testing procedures, and more.
 Click here to read more.